DCD: Domain-Oriented Design for Controlled Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-RAG has gained widespread adoption as a practical approach for integrating language models with external knowledge sources [\hyperlink{my_anchor}{Lewis et al., 2020}].
+RAG has gained widespread adoption as a practical approach for integrating language models with external knowledge sources [\hyperlink{Lewis}{Lewis et al., 2020}].
 Even basic Naive RAG implementations can effectively address a broad range of applied tasks, from customer support query handling to enterprise document analysis [\hyperlink{Izacard}{Izacard et al., 2021}].

 However, as data volumes grow and user queries become more complex, the limitations of standard RAG pipelines become increasingly apparent.
 In particular, the linear architecture of Naive RAG exhibits degraded performance on multi-step queries that require sequential interpretation, retrieval across multiple knowledge slices, and result aggregation [\hyperlink{Wei}{Wei et al., 2023}].
 Another critical issue is the sensitivity of RAG systems to document segmentation parameters.
 These factors limit the applicability of Naive RAG in scenarios demanding high accuracy and predictable behavior.